hypered/iterata-md/README.md

   source documents from Justel.
 Those fyll syncs are normally created with two
   commits: one for the changes, and one for the new files.

+Note: the date associated with a full sync is the date when we create the commit in this repository.
+But the download time of the source documents can be older (e.g. two days) because we download files from Justel with a 1 second delay between each, and because manual intervention might be needed in some cases, causing additional delay.

 This repository contains 202168 legislative texts.

 Last updated: 2024-01-07.